 In most cases, yes.
 The personal injury attorneys at Butler Wooten & Peak LLP work on a contingency-fee basis.
 This means you won’t pay anything unless we win you financial compensation.
 We take our attorney’s fees out of the award we win for you.
 Depending on the extent of your injuries, a personal injury claim can go a substantial way toward covering your expenses and making up for personal losses.

 After a car accident in Georgia, you may have dozens of questions on your mind.
 Meanwhile, you’re trying to recover from injuries, deal with insurance companies, and keep track of the mounting medical bills.
 Talking to an attorney can put your mind at ease and help take the burden off your shoulders.
 Giving your claim over to our attorneys means that our firm will do the legwork for you while you focus on healing.
-Call us toll-free at (800) 242-2962 to speak with our team and get answers to your specific questions.
+Contact an accident lawyer on our team and get answers to your specific questions.

 Speak to an attorney for free in Atlanta at Butler Wooten & Peak LLP.
 Car accident cases can quickly escalate into complex legal battles.
 A lawyer can take care of the legal processes for you, so you can focus on time with family and friends during your physical recovery.
 Our lawyers are happy to discuss your case in detail, give you an estimate of what it may be worth, and start the process for filing as soon as possible.
 Call us in Atlanta (404) 321-1700 or toll-free (800) 242-2962 or get in touch online for a free consultation today!